 What to Know

-We take group reservations by phone, 617-523-2338.
-To make your reservation process quick and seamless, please consider the following questions before you call.
+We now take group reservations requests via Explorable Places.
+To make your reservation process quick and seamless, please consider the following questions before you place your request:

 - Which program would you like to book?